 When buying a high-quality tree, look for sturdy trees with strong branches, uniform shape and a root ball without torn roots.
 Avoid trees with obvious wounds and that have been improperly pruned.
 Branches should be evenly spaced and be solidly attached to the trunk.
 For best results, choose a nursery with a solid reputation and one which offers a guarantee of the tree after planting.

 For maximum contribution to the site, have a clear objective when planting a tree, choose an appropriate species, and locate it accordingly.
-A species that is suited to conditions at the site and receives basic irrigation and pruning during establishment will require less maintenance in later in its life and be an asset for many years.
+A species that is suited to the conditions at the site and that receives basic irrigation and pruning during establishment will require less maintenance in later in its life and be an asset for many years.

 To locate growers of native plants, visit Virginia Nursery and Landscape Association Guide to Virginia Growers.